pbrdmn/brd.mn/src/articles/mentors/index.md

 In working with the Product Owner to build our product roadmap, it was my responsibility to ensure that the features we planned were feasible with our tech stack and the skills and resources of the team.

-We had to work together to communicate with the company's stakeholders, which thankfully consisted mostly of writing planning and reporting documents.
-The Product Owner would be the one attending the meetings.
+We had to work together to communicate with the company's stakeholders, writing planning and reporting documents, though thankfully the Product Owner would be the one attending most of those meetings.

 I was also responsible for maintaining the quality of our code base and delivery metrics, ensuring that we have enough tests to give us confidence when making changes, and a robust continuous integration environment that would allow us to quickly and reliably deploy to production as frequently as we needed.